 The time he found a large stack of hidden snacks in the women’s locker room could have served as a wake-up call for Coach Randy to reconsider his cruel weight routine.
-Which he did – he now started weighing the female swimmers twice a week.
-Dara learned how to put her fingers down her throat from an athlete in another team, and at the push of a button, the fastest female swimmer in the world had become bulimic.
-Her eating disorders put a break on her career and the most fun in Gainesville was her pet, Melvin the lizard.
+Instead, he started weighing the female swimmers twice a week.
+Dara learned how to put her fingers down her throat from an athlete in another team, and just like that, the fastest female swimmer in the world had become bulimic.
+Her eating disorders put the brakes on her career and meant the most fun she had in Gainesville was with her pet, Melvin the lizard.

-In spite of everything, she competed at the Seoul Olympics in 1988, where she won two relay medals and came in seventh in the 100 meters freestyle.
+In spite of everything, she competed at the Seoul Olympics in 1988, where she won two relay medals and came in seventh in the 100m freestyle.
 By the time of the Barcelona Olympics, where she won a new relay medal, she’d also managed to get rid of her bulimia.
-In addition, she also competed in volleyball for the University of Florida team.
-So far, Dara Torres’ career was definitely interesting, but what began in 1999 was what made it truly incredible.
+In addition, she competed in volleyball for the University of Florida team.
+So far, Dara Torres’ career was definitely interesting, but what happened in 1999 was what made it truly incredible.

 By June 1999, the now 32-year-old Dara Torres was working as a model in New York.
 After a Meat Loaf concert, her date pointed out how excited she got when she talked about swimming.
 That night, she didn’t dream about her date, but about swimming.
 She hadn’t swum for six and a half years, but her date had clearly planted a seed.

-The following morning, she called the coach she liked at Stanford to then quickly disassemble her life in New York to move to California.
-Coach Richard Quick analyzed Dara’s situation and she took it easy for the first six weeks.
-She never swam with a heart rate higher than 150 in order to prepare herself for proper training.
+The following morning, she called the coach she liked at Stanford, then quickly disassembled her life in New York and moved to California.
+Coach Richard Quick analyzed Dara’s situation and had her take it easy for the first six weeks.
+She never swam with a heart rate higher than 150 to prepare herself for proper training.

-She then gradually increased her training in the strength training room while being coached by British discus thrower Robert Weir.
-Instead of crawling over football fields, like she did in Florida, she kept doing basic exercises over and over again in order to upgrade her slim body of a model to that of a physical beast.
-Indeed, she gained 20 pounds while she went from bench pressing 110 pounds to 210 pounds.
+She then gradually increased her time in the strength training room while being coached by British discus thrower Robert Weir.
+Instead of crawling over football fields like she did in Florida, she kept doing basic exercises over and over again in order to upgrade the slim body of a model to that of a physical beast.
+Indeed, she gained 20 pounds from bench pressing 110 pounds to 210 pounds.
 Her six meals a day were miles away from her Sundays of fasting in Gainesville.
-She got her energy from a diet to consisting of 30 percent fat, 30 percent protein and 40 percent carbohydrates, supplemented by 25 pills a day containing different food supplements.
+She got her energy from a diet consisting of 30 percent fat, 30 percent protein and 40 percent carbohydrates.
+She also downed 25 pills a day of different food supplements.

 Dara became obsessed.
-She stopped drinking alcohol and coffee, made sure that she slept well and was always on time for her training in order to analyze Coach Richard’s objective with this particular session.
+She stopped drinking alcohol and coffee, made sure that she slept well and was always on time for her training in order to analyze Coach Richard’s objective with each particular session.
 For her and her training buddy, Jenny Thompson, each session was now just as important as an Olympic final.
 In the past, competition speed and serious muscle fatigue had only been something you trained occasionally.
-Now, these two amazons trained completely different: 20 hard 50 meter lengths at an average speed below 28 seconds, with only one minute of rest in-between.
+Now, these two amazons trained completely differently: 20 hard 50 meter lengths at an average speed below 28 seconds, with only one minute of rest in between.